20 Single Dumbbell Exercises (One Arm Workouts For Home)

 How To Perform:

-• Brace your core and push the dumbbell overhead.
+4. Brace your core and maintain it throughout the entire exercise.

 Single-Arm DB Chest Press